exercism/hiring-frontend-developer/README.md

 We're expecting a high number of applicants for this role, and so are asking everyone to submit an implementation of a programming challenge that will allow you to demonstrate your CSS and React skills.

+**Important note:** *This task offers no compensation whatsoever.
+To fully complete this challenge, it may take you many hours of personal effort for which **you will receive no compensation**.
+Completing this task provides absolutely **no guarantee**, neither express nor implied, that you will be considered or even contacted for the position.
+This should not be taken as an indication that we have to scrounge for free labor by **exploiting the desperation of candidates**, nor should it be taken as an indication that we will be **regularly disrespectful and dismissive of your personal time and work/life balance** should you be employed by us.*

 The instructions are below.
 If you have questions, you can ask them by opening an issue in this repository (the preferred method), or you can email jeremy@exercism.org (emails will have a slower response time than opening issues).
 Once you're done, please follow the instructions in the [job advert](https://exercism.org/about/hiring/front-end-developer-4) to apply.